NeutrinoCodes/Neutrino/README.md

   if necessary).

 ### Windows
-1. Launch Command Prompt, navigate into your favorite directory and clone neutrino project using the command git clone https://github.com/NeutrinoCodes/neutrino.git
+1. Launch Command Prompt, navigate into your favorite directory and clone neutrino project using the command `git clone https://github.com/NeutrinoCodes/neutrino.git`.
 2. Launch Visual Studio 2019 and select neutrino project folder.
-3. Project -> CMake settings for neutrino -> Edit JSON; add the string "-DGLAD_PATH=C:/path/to/glad -DGLFW_PATH=C:/path/to/glfw -DCL_PATH=C:/path/to/opencl" to the parameter "cmakeCommandArgs" to specify the paths of GLAD, GLFW, and OpenCL headers (root directory).
-Also set the parameter "buildRoot" to "${projectDir}\\build\\windows".
-Note: if you installed the NVIDIA GPU Computing Toolkit, -DCL_PATH will be something like \"C:/Program Files/NVIDIA GPU Computing Toolkit/CUDA/v9.1/\" (notice the trailing and ending slashes, to be used if the path contains spaces).
+3. Project -> CMake settings for neutrino -> Edit JSON; add the string `-DGLAD_PATH=C:/path/to/glad` `-DGLFW_PATH=C:/path/to/glfw` `-DCL_PATH=C:/path/to/opencl` to the parameter `cmakeCommandArgs` to specify the paths of GLAD, GLFW, and OpenCL headers (root directory).
+Also set the parameter `buildRoot` to `${projectDir}\\build\\windows`.
+Note: if you installed the NVIDIA GPU Computing Toolkit, `-DCL_PATH` will be something like `\"C:/Program Files/NVIDIA GPU Computing Toolkit/CUDA/v9.1/\"` (notice the trailing and ending slashes, to be used if the path contains spaces).
 4. Build -> Build All.
-The ".lib" file will be placed in the "libnu\lib" folder under the Neutrino project root directory.
+The `.lib` file will be placed in the `libnu\lib` folder under the Neutrino project root directory.

 ### Final considerations
-The "libnu" folder would be later used in order to build Neutrino applications.
+The `libnu` folder would be later used in order to build Neutrino applications.
 See the "Examples" repository.

 © Alessandro LUCANTONIO, Erik ZORZIN - 2018-2020